sideshowtom/ks_visualization/README.md

 Buy or have ready a domain name and SSL certificate

-Create an empty resource group in you Azure account
+Create an empty resource group in your Azure account

 Deploy the Azure template with the button above, you will need to fill out some fields